 The NASA Arctic Boreal Vulnerability Experiment (ABoVE): Landscape Controls on the Arctic-Boreal Carbon Budget

 We are using a satellite data driven carbon model framework to quantify and improve understanding of the net ecosystem carbon budget (NECB) in boreal and arctic regions as part of the NASA ABoVE campaigns occurring over Alaska and Northwest Canada.
-We’re investigating links between changing land surface conditions, including freeze-thaw regimes, soil moisture and open water inundation dynamics influencing land-atmosphere carbon (CO2 and CH4) fluxes in permafrost landscapes.
+We’re investigating links between changing land surface conditions, including freeze-thaw regimes, snow cover, soil moisture and open water inundation dynamics influencing land-atmosphere carbon (CO2 and CH4) fluxes in permafrost landscapes.
 Detailed field measurements are being used with airborne and satellite remote sensing observations to clarify surface moisture and thermal constraints to vegetation growth and soil carbon cycling.
 Remote sensing data provide primary inputs to a terrestrial carbon flux (TCF) model used to quantify the NECB, component carbon fluxes and underlying environmental drivers over a 14+ year (2003-2016) satellite record.
 This study addresses several ABoVE science questions, including: “How are the magnitudes, fates, and land-atmosphere exchanges of carbon pools responding to environmental change, and what are the biogeochemical mechanisms driving these changes?”
 This study also addresses objectives for “elucidating how climate change and disturbances interact and alter land-atmosphere carbon exchange.

 Watts, J.D., J.S.
 Kimball, A. Bartsch, and K.C.
 McDonald, 2014.
 Surface water inundation in the boreal-Arctic: potential impacts on regional methane emissions.
 Environmental Research Letters, 9, 075001.